JaskRendix/ethernetip-rs/README.md

 ## Future improvements

-These are non‑committal ideas for future expansion:

-- Forward Open / Forward Close (connected messaging)
+- Forward Open / Forward Close
 - Class/instance/attribute access for non‑Logix devices
-- Additional CIP types (SINT, REAL arrays, STRING, structures)
+- Additional CIP types (STRING, structures, LINT)
 - More realistic fake PLC behavior
-- Retry/backoff logic
+- Retry and backoff logic
 - Benchmarks for MSP and array operations
-- Optional implicit I/O (UDP) support
+- Optional implicit I/O (UDP)

 ---

 ## Notes

-This project originated as a technical exercise and evolved into a functional EtherNet/IP implementation.
+This project began as a technical exercise and grew into a functional EtherNet/IP implementation.
-Real hardware testing is recommended for production use, but the fake PLC and test suite provide strong baseline validation.
+Hardware testing is recommended for production use.
+The fake PLC and test suite provide a baseline for development and CI.